tahiri-lab/aPhyloGeo/README.md

 <u>Here is an example of how to run the script in Linux/UNIX or Mac OS:</u>
 1. After downloading the source code, go to the folder containing `main.py`.
-2. If you do not have **virtualenv** installed, run `python3 -m pip install --user virtualenv`
+2. If you do not have **virtualenv** installed, run `python3 -m pip install --user virtualenv`.
 3. Create a new virtual environment (venv) in your terminal using `python3 -m venv aPhyloGeo_env`.
 4. Still in the terminal, enter the new venv using `source aPhyloGeo_env/bin/activate`.
-5. Install the required cython library using : `pip install cython`
+5. Install the required libraries using `pip install cython` and `sudo apt install git`.
 6. Install the required libraries using `pip install -r aPhyloGeo/requirements.txt`.
-7. Install the package using `pip install -e .`
+7. Install the package using `pip install -e ..`
+8. Navigate back to the previous folder using `cd ..`
-8. Launch aPhyloGeo using `python3 -m aPhyloGeo.main`.
+9. Launch aPhyloGeo using `python3 -m aPhyloGeo.main`.

 You can also launch the package using the `make` command from your terminal when you are in the `root`.
 This command will use the `Makefile` to run the script.
 If you use the command `make clean`, it will erase the `output.csv` file previously created with the first command.